Can I Quit Drugs Without Rehab? (Dangers and Treatment Options)

 Your reasons for going to rehab might be unique, but rehab tends to offer a few universal perks.

-Participating in a rehab program or drug detox center will provide you with the medical and emotional support necessary to safely recover from your substance use disorder.
+Participating in a rehab program or drug detox center will provide you with the medical and emotional support necessary to safely begin your recovery journey.
 In detox, medical staff members can provide you with the treatments necessary to alleviate your withdrawal symptoms and prevent any severe withdrawal symptoms from occurring, thus protecting your health.

-Rehab staff members can also provide you with coping skills for when you feel cravings to use drugs or are experiencing any negative emotions.
-Other patients in rehab can provide you with peer support regarding your recovery.
-Being part of a community of strong and recovering individuals will give you a strong social support network and sense of camaraderie while you recover from addiction.
+Rehab staff members can also teach you with coping skills for when you feel cravings to use drugs or are experiencing any negative emotions.
+You can also build a recovery support community with your peers in treatment.
+Being part of a community of strong and recovering individuals will give you a strong social support network and sense of camaraderie while you recover.

 The most effective treatment centers offer integrative, flexible, and comprehensive addiction rehabilitation plans with customized modalities fit for your situation and needs.
 Rehabs can help you recover from substance use disorders and underlying co-occurring disorders (such as anxiety, depression, or bipolar disorder) that may contribute to or complicate your addiction recovery.
 Co-occurring disorder treatment helps you recover from both your addiction and possible co-occurring disorders at once – all in a safe and supportive environment.

 Just like with many other health conditions or disorders, relapse is possible in addiction recovery.
-You may relapse whether you go to rehab or not, but rehab can aid in helping you get sober and remain sober and aid in successful long-term recovery.
+But a professional addiction treatment program can aid in helping you get sober and remain sober and aid in successful long-term recovery.
 Rehab programs tend to place a variety of healthy barriers between yourself and a return to active addiction.
-These barriers might include a strong social support network of sober people or newly-learned coping skills.
-If you do relapse during treatment, this may indicate that your treatment provider may need to tweak or adjust certain aspects of your treatment to better suit your needs.7
+These barriers might include a strong social support network of sober people or newly-learned coping skills.7

 A majority of rehab centers in the United States accept insurance as a form of payment, making treatment a wise financial choice.
 If you have an insurance plan, your plan may cover the full or partial cost of your addiction treatment.
 To figure out if you’re covered for addiction treatment, enter your information in the form below.